-- Submit to the Admissions and Registration Directorate a completed Audit Request Form approved by the Department Head before the end of the Add/Drop period. - A student may only register to audit a course if a seat is available. - A student can only audit a specific course once during their UDST academic career. - A student may only audit one course per semester.
+- Complete an Audit Request Form obtained from the Academic Unit and submit it to the Department Head for approval. - A student may only register to audit a course if a seat is available. - A student can only audit a specific course once during their UDST academic career. - A student may only audit one course per semester.